PagerDuty (NYSE:PD) PT Lowered to $37.00 at Cowen

-PagerDuty (NYSE:PD – Get Rating) had its price target cut by Cowen from $40.00 to $37.00 in a research note published on Friday morning, Stock Target Advisor reports.
+PagerDuty (NYSE:PD – Get Rating) had its target price reduced by Cowen from $40.00 to $37.00 in a research report report published on Friday morning, The Fly reports.
 They currently have an outperform rating on the stock.

-In related news, CEO Jennifer Tejada sold 75,000 shares of the business’s stock in a transaction that occurred on Friday, June 24th.
-The shares were sold at an average price of $28.14, for a total transaction of $2,110,500.00.
-Following the completion of the sale, the chief executive officer now directly owns 37,952 shares of the company’s stock, valued at $1,067,969.28.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-In other PagerDuty news, Director Elena Gomez sold 25,166 shares of the company’s stock in a transaction that occurred on Tuesday, June 21st.
+In other PagerDuty news, CRO Dave Justice sold 2,812 shares of the business’s stock in a transaction dated Tuesday, June 21st.
+The shares were sold at an average price of $24.89, for a total transaction of $69,990.68.
+Following the sale, the executive now directly owns 453,676 shares of the company’s stock, valued at approximately $11,291,995.64.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+In other news, Director Elena Gomez sold 25,166 shares of the company’s stock in a transaction dated Tuesday, June 21st.
 The shares were sold at an average price of $25.03, for a total value of $629,904.98.
-Following the completion of the sale, the director now owns 18,409 shares of the company’s stock, valued at $460,777.27.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Jennifer Tejada sold 75,000 shares of the company’s stock in a transaction that occurred on Friday, June 24th.
-The shares were sold at an average price of $28.14, for a total transaction of $2,110,500.00.
-Following the completion of the sale, the chief executive officer now directly owns 37,952 shares of the company’s stock, valued at approximately $1,067,969.28.
+Following the sale, the director now directly owns 18,409 shares of the company’s stock, valued at approximately $460,777.27.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, CRO Dave Justice sold 2,812 shares of the company’s stock in a transaction dated Tuesday, June 21st.
+The shares were sold at an average price of $24.89, for a total transaction of $69,990.68.
+Following the completion of the sale, the executive now directly owns 453,676 shares in the company, valued at $11,291,995.64.
 The disclosure for this sale can be found here.
-Insiders sold a total of 245,768 shares of company stock valued at $6,781,040 over the last ninety days.
-Insiders own 8.70% of the company’s stock.
+Insiders have sold 245,768 shares of company stock valued at $6,781,040 in the last three months.
+8.70% of the stock is currently owned by corporate insiders.

 Institutional Investors Weigh In On PagerDuty

-Several large investors have recently bought and sold shares of the company.
-Legal & General Group Plc increased its stake in PagerDuty by 4.1% in the second quarter.
-Legal & General Group Plc now owns 75,993 shares of the company’s stock valued at $1,883,000 after purchasing an additional 2,967 shares in the last quarter.
-ExodusPoint Capital Management LP increased its stake in PagerDuty by 97.9% in the second quarter.
-ExodusPoint Capital Management LP now owns 19,747 shares of the company’s stock valued at $489,000 after purchasing an additional 9,770 shares in the last quarter.
-Walleye Capital LLC acquired a new position in shares of PagerDuty in the second quarter valued at approximately $268,000.
-Goldman Sachs Group Inc. boosted its holdings in shares of PagerDuty by 8.0% in the second quarter.
-Goldman Sachs Group Inc. now owns 1,187,161 shares of the company’s stock valued at $29,417,000 after buying an additional 87,497 shares during the period.
-Finally, Captrust Financial Advisors boosted its holdings in shares of PagerDuty by 755.3% in the second quarter.
-Captrust Financial Advisors now owns 4,302 shares of the company’s stock valued at $107,000 after buying an additional 3,799 shares during the period.
-Institutional investors own 92.58% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+Icapital Wealth LLC acquired a new position in PagerDuty in the 1st quarter valued at about $28,000.
+US Bancorp DE grew its stake in PagerDuty by 39.0% in the 2nd quarter.
+US Bancorp DE now owns 1,708 shares of the company’s stock valued at $42,000 after buying an additional 479 shares during the last quarter.
+Lindbrook Capital LLC grew its stake in PagerDuty by 65.4% in the 1st quarter.
+Lindbrook Capital LLC now owns 1,409 shares of the company’s stock valued at $48,000 after buying an additional 557 shares during the last quarter.
+Point72 Hong Kong Ltd acquired a new position in PagerDuty in the 2nd quarter valued at about $50,000.
+Finally, Nisa Investment Advisors LLC grew its stake in PagerDuty by 388.6% in the 2nd quarter.
+Nisa Investment Advisors LLC now owns 2,150 shares of the company’s stock valued at $53,000 after buying an additional 1,710 shares during the last quarter.
+92.58% of the stock is owned by institutional investors.

 PagerDuty Company Profile